tonqa/JustType/README.md

 ---------------------
 Actually for using this keyboard extension there are only three steps to follow.

-1. Add the static library to your project by installing it via [CocoaPods](http://www.cocoapods.org), dragging the compiled *libJustType.a* in your project or linking the project source as a dependency.
+1. Add the static library to your project by either dragging the already compiled *libJustType.a* in your project or linking the JustType project sources as a project dependency or installing it via [CocoaPods](http://www.cocoapods.org) (see below).

-        $ cd <Your Project>
+        $ cd <Your Project>  # go to your project
-        $ edit Podfile
-        platform :ios
+        $ vim Podfile        # create Podfile (and save) platform :ios
         pod 'JustType', '~> 1.0'
-        $ pod install
+        $ pod install        # install libraries from Podfile

-Hint: Under *"Workspace / Target / Build Settings"* you should check that the option *"all other linker flags"* is set to *"-all_load -ObjC"*.

 1. You should check that the import works by adding to your *AppDelegate.m*: